 Assuming you have people dependent upon your income and you’re among the 95% to 99% of people who will be better off with term life insurance, we need to decide how much coverage you should have.

 Most life insurance calculators base your needs upon your salary.
-Like any retirement calculator that uses similar criteria, this makes sense only for those living paycheck to paycheck or saving a meager amount of it.
+Like any retirement calculator that uses similar criteria, using your salary as the benchamark makes sense only for those living paycheck to paycheck or saving a meager amount of it.

 What you actually need, whether it’s to retire or to allow your heirs to be financially unburdened, is a sum of money that affords a desired lifestyle.
 Your salary is only relevant to the extent that your lifestyle is dictated by your salary, but it’s best to uncouple those if you want to achieve true financial freedom.